 Gerard and Lilo Leeds

-Gerard and Lilo Leeds founded the Alliance for Excellent Education in December 1999, and served as the first chair and vice-chair, respectively, of its board of directors.
+Gerard and Lilo Leeds founded the Alliance for Excellent Education in December 1999, and served for many years as the first chair and vice-chair, respectively, of its board of directors.

 In 1971, Mr. and Mrs. Leeds launched CMP Media, Inc., which became a leader in providing information and Internet services for high-tech industries.
 The company was well known for its socially responsible policies, especially for its pioneering onsite day care center.
 When, in 1988, they turned the management of the company over to their sons, Mr. and Mrs. Leeds turned their attention to giving back to a society that had been very good to them, principally by working to improve the education of children at risk of failure.